AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-04-20-javascript-pass-by-reference/index.md

 ### How Are Objects Stored in Memory?

-Computers are good at one thing: Storing, retrieving, and manipulating **numbers**.
+Computers are good at one thing: Storing, retrieving, and manipulating numbers.
 That's it.

 So what happens when we want to create data like objects, arrays, or strings in a programming language of our choice?
 How is that data stored if, for example, we have no "person" or "array" or "string" data type and computers can only store and retrieve numbers?